Welshie-Sec/Learning-Projects/AI-Powered-Ghidra/Stage One/README.md

 * The report is very "Beware, malware" about everything.
 Like, `mmap` is just memory allocation, so only applying it to ROP chains, code injection, yada yada feels a bit too alarmist.
 * As expected, it didn't really dig too deep on its own, as it didn't seem to try to untwist and get the full picture of what the program is doing.
-* The Sigma rule I'm not well versed in, but it looks like it focused on `ptrace` and just elf binaries in general, which wouldn't be a good addition.
+* The rule I'm not well versed in but seems to be a combination of Yara and Sigma, and that was my fault as I told it to make a Sigma rule for something that isn't a log lol, but it looks like it focused on `ptrace` and just elf binaries in general, which wouldn't be a good addition.
 I feel like it is more fantasy than a good rule creation.
 Like it detected native code in `.text`; I feel like that's a much stronger indicator.

 I did a couple of rounds to practice the prompt engineering and see if it can actually solve the layers and get the flag, but it is not happy at the moment.
 As I'm currently watching it search bytes for some patterns, it's been looping like this for a while, and I think I'm going to run out of context tokens pretty fast this way (glad I didn't hook this up to a chargeable API yet).